cis198-2016s/slides/03/content.md

    }
 }
 ```
-- `Self` is a special type which refers to the type of the variable `self`.
+- `Self` is a special type which refers to the type of `self`.

 ---
 ## Inheritance

-- Implementing some traits may require other traits to be implemented first.
+- Some traits may require other traits to be implemented first.
     - e.g., `Eq` requires that `PartialEq` be implemented, and `Copy` requires `Clone`.
 - Implementing the `Child` trait below requires you to also implement `Parent`.